Jacob Saifiti: 2022

 Saifiti was selected as a reserve player for New South Wales in the 2022 State of Origin series.
 He made his Origin debut against Queensland after the withdrawal of Jordan McLean in Game 3 of the series at Suncorp Stadium.
 Saifiti scored a first half try as New South Wales eventually lost the match 22-12.

 Saifiti played 23 games for Newcastle in the 2022 NRL season as the club missed the finals finishing 14th on the table.

 2023

 In round 2 of the 2023 NRL season, Saifiti was sent off for a dangerous high tackle on Wests Tigers player Jake Simpkin.
 Newcastle would go on to win the match 14-12.
 Saifiti was later suspended for five matches over the incident.

+On 3 July, Saifiti was a surprise selection for New South Wales ahead of their match in game 3 of the 2023 State of Origin series.
+In round 27, Saifiti captained Newcastle for the first time and scored the opening try in a 32-12 win over the St. George Illawarra Dragons.

+Saifiti played a total of 21 games for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Saifiti played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

+2024

+Saifiti played 16 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.

+2025

+Saifiti made 16 appearances for Newcastle in the 2025 NRL season as the club finished with the wooden spoon for a fifth time.
+It was Saifiti's third wooden spoon as a player.

+Statistics

 Controversy

 On 2 December 2018, Saifiti was found unconscious and with a broken leg after a fight with Dane Cordner, the brother of NSW captain and Sydney Roosters player Boyd Cordner.
 Saifiti was later cleared of any wrongdoing but was fined $50,000 by Newcastle over the incident.